-Basically, international committees of microbiologists are maintaining the Code (as the official rulebook) and the official journal (IJSEM) which publishes the Notification Lists and the Validation Lists.
+- Basically, international committees of microbiologists are maintaining the Code (as the official rulebook) and the official journal (IJSEM) which publishes the Notification Lists and the Validation Lists.

-The most important committee is the International Committee on Systematics of Prokaryotes (ICSP).
+- The most important committee is the International Committee on Systematics of Prokaryotes (ICSP).
 ICSP is the body that oversees the nomenclature of prokaryotes, determines the rules by which prokaryotes are named, and whose Judicial Commission issues Opinions concerning taxonomic matters and revisions to the Prokaryotic Code, etc.

-The members and Executive Board members of the ICSP are elected from the representatives of each country’s microbiological societies.
+- The members and Executive Board members of the ICSP are elected from the representatives of each country’s microbiological societies.
 If you are interested in participating in any process of prokaryotic nomenclature and taxonomy, you need to be elected as a representative from a microbiological society and attend these events (ICSP meetings).
 Please visit ICSP’s website for more details.
 I believe that ICSP would love to have more young microbiologists engaged in the process of bacterial taxonomy (remember that you are required to be a representative of your society first).

 Resources for up-to-date nomenclature

-Please note that only the Approved Lists of Bacterial Names of 1980, and the Notification and Validation Lists in the IJSB and IJSEM represent the official nomenclature.
-However, IJSEM or other officially recognized bodies do not provide organized, up-to-date list of validly published names at present.
+- Please note that only the Approved Lists of Bacterial Names of 1980, and the Notification and Validation Lists in the IJSB and IJSEM represent the official nomenclature.
+However, IJSEM or other officially recognized bodies do not provide an organized, up-to-date list of validly published names at present.
 Fortunately, the following resources are maintained properly and are therefore useful.
 Please bear in mind that these websites may contain human errors.

-Firmicutes is an extensively studied phylum in the human microbiome.
+- Firmicutes is an extensively studied phylum in the human microbiome.
 Most of the people have over 10% in their gut.
 Is it controlled by the official nomenclature of bacteria (the Code)?
 If so, why?

-Write a brief report about Candidatus Liberibacter asiaticus with the following information:
+- Write a brief report about Candidatus Liberibacter asiaticus with the following information:

-Biology of this species
+- Biology of this species

-Genomes and ecology
+- Genomes and ecology

-What is the Latin meaning of specific epithet, salmonicida?
+- What is the Latin meaning of specific epithet, salmonicida?
 How many bacterial species have the same specific epithet of salmonicida?
 Is it correct if more than two species have the same specific epithet?
 Find two more species names with salmonicida as a species epithet?

-Nocardia pinensis is a bacterial species that causes the serious problems in activated sludge in Australia.
+- Nocardia pinensis is a bacterial species that causes the serious problems in activated sludge in Australia.
 The name of the species was later changed.
 Find out this nomenclatural change and why this was necessary (on what scientific basis).